-Native Groundcovers—Low-Growing Herbaceous Plants for Sun and Shade Gardens
+Native Groundcovers: Sustainable Choices for Sun and Shade

 Groundcovers are important elements in the designed garden.
 They fill the blank spaces of our beds and borders, knit together trees and shrubs, provide a "picture frame" for sculpture and other structures, and unify our plantings.
 We all know the big three—Japanese pachysandra, English ivy, and periwinkle.
 These are the most commonly used groundcovers in the American garden, and they fit the bill well: They are easy to grow, rapidly spreading, inexpensive, and readily available, and they create dense, low carpets of attractive foliage that persist throughout the year and keep out most weeds.